rockstor/rockstor-doc/contribute.rst

 --------

 You need a Virtual Machine (VM) to build and test your changes.
-An easy solution is to create a RockStor VM using either Oracle's `VirtualBox
+An easy solution is to create a Rockstor VM using either Oracle's `VirtualBox
 <https://www.virtualbox.org/>`_ or if you are using a Linux desktop then
 `Virtual Machine Manager <https://virt-manager.org>`_ is also an option.
 You can find a `VirtualBox Rockstor install demo